An event organizer is in charge of planning, organizing and coordinating any type of event.

 In the current context, like many other event management companies, Eventbrite is experiencing the challenge of staying on its feet despite the difficulties the pandemic has brought about.

-Since the start of the pandemic, revenues dropped in a period of adaptation.
+Since the start of the pandemic, revenues have dropped in a period of adaptation.

 Nevertheless, they boosted them again with online events and online ticketing, something that many festivals and conventions around the world have implemented to stay afloat and keep their entertainment business going.